Daisy Award - Nominate a Nurse

 Do you work with an exceptional nurse?
 Tell us about him or her!
 Fill out a Daisy Award Nomination form to nominate your co-worker.

-Meet Our Latest Daisy Award Winner: Danielle Aquila, RN
+Meet Our Latest Daisy Award Winner: Kristen Schlosser, RN

-The quarterly Nationwide Children’s Hospital Daisy Award was presented to Danielle Aquila, RN, of H5B.
+The quarterly Nationwide Children’s Hospital Daisy Award was presented to Kristen Schlosser, RN, of H8A.
 The Daisy Award is given in appreciation of the important difference our nurses make in the lives of our patients and families at Nationwide Children’s.